 I will not lie.

 There was a time (to my eternal shame) when I would sigh quietly anytime an older Christian began to wax eloquent about how ministry was done “back in the day”.
 I assumed like all youthful idiots that there is nothing significant to be learned from how church or ministry was done in the past.
 However, my generations’ complete and utter failure to make meaningful spiritual inroads into to our culture has humbled me a bit.
-I am now much more inclined to listen when those with a few years on me start talking.
+I am now much more inclined to listen when those with a few years on me starts talking.

 It didn’t take long for me to recognize that all of her stories had a shared theme.
 The theme did not include tales of strategic outreach, careful planning or exciting gimmicks used to lure the unsaved into church buildings or a relationship with Jesus.
 Rather, the common denominator to all her stories was prayer.
 In every story she told, Christians prayed really hard and then crazy-cool stuff would happen, hearts changed, non-Christians became Christians, sin got confessed and repented of, and miracles took place.
 By the end of our lunch I was deeply convicted that our generation has forgotten how to pray and screwed-up the concept of prayer in at least five ways.